Malay styles and titles: Related issues

 Not all Datuks have lived exemplary lives, and some have been convicted of crimes.
 The various rulers have recently taken steps to ensure the integrity of the institution by means of consultation and the revoking of the given titles.

 Mahathir Mohamad mentioned that one of the problems with titles in Malaysia is the numbers of them given out.
 He stated in an interview "Personally, I feel if you want to give value to anything, it must be limited... if you produce a million Ferrari cars, nobody will care about buying a Ferrari."

 The Sultan Nazrin Shah of Perak, stated "That is my view.
 You degrade the award and the Ruler has the right to revoke it.
 In my opinion, it should be taken away."
 He also stated that "Sometimes, I think we give away too many datukships... it dilutes and devalues the award."

 In the first government following the independence of Malaya in 1957, 5 of 15 cabinet Ministers were Datuks.
 The Minister of Finance of Malaysia at the time, Tan Siew Sin, held the title Justice of Peace.
 Later, he was granted a Federal award which carried the title Tun.
 The father of Malayan independence, Tunku Abdul Rahman Putra Al-Haj, received no awards and carried the title Tunku, which he inherited as the prince of the state of Kedah.
 He was honorarily referred to as Yang Teramat Mulia (YTM).
 The Senate held only 14 Datuks, and House of Representatives held only seven.

 The Malacca government was criticised for awarding the Datuk title to a non-Malaysian Indian actor, Shah Rukh Khan, for making movies and promoting the Malacca state internationally.

+In 2024, the Yang di-Pertuan Agong, Sultan Ibrahim Iskandar of Johor, stated "If a recipient is found to have tarnished the country’s image or commits a crime and has been punished by the court, then the award will be withdrawn.
+(Say) Goodbye to it."
+He also stated that "Accordingly, I have instructed the government to check the list of inmates in all prisons.
+I want any inmate with federal awards or honours to have their award withdrawn.
+This is only for federal awards and honours.
+As for awards conferred by other states, I do not interfere,".